 #9 — Blue Tiger Shrimp

-Blue tiger shrimp are a selectively bred freshwater aquarium species with bright blue bodies that have black stripes and striking orange eyes.
+Blue tiger shrimp (see product from seller) are a selectively bred freshwater aquarium species with bright blue bodies that have black stripes and striking orange eyes.
 Hence, they are also called orange eyed blue tiger shrimp.

 Blue tiger shrimp require a tank that is 10-gallons or more filled with moderately hard water with the temperature anywhere from 65°F to 75°F and a ph of 6 to 7.5.
 However, if you have prior experience at keeping shrimp, you may want to consider a 5-gallon nano tank.